Case Studies

 Through the immersion technique used on the programme, the Tata Steel officers:

-• gained insight into local organisations that were dealing with hugely complex social issues
+• gained insight into local organizations that were dealing with hugely complex social issues

 • acquired a deeper understanding of local communities and learned new techniques for building trust with multiple stakeholders